https://weelorum.com/wp-content/uploads/2022/12/26.1440.svg

 Live Chatting

 Some patients prefer to get consulted via chat.
 Others may need to ask some questions prior to a consultation.
 Therefore, the option to contact a provider via chat is another must-have feature.
+This improves the overall user experience and lets the patients ask non-urgent questions or clarify doubts.

 Appointment Scheduling

-Notifications
+Push Notifications

 Reviews and Ratings